-The English version of the Criteria as well as translations can be found at www.passivehouse.com → Certification → Buildings → Energy Standards | Criteria
+The English version of the Criteria as well as translations : www.passivehouse.com \rightarrow Certification \rightarrow Buildings \rightarrow Energy Standards | Criteria

 Where can I find the Criteria?

 The latest version of the document "Criteria for the Passive House, EnerPHit and PHI Low Energy Building Standard" ("Criteria") is always available on the Passive House Institute website.
 The German, English and Spanish versions are published directly by the Passive House Institute.
 These represent the legally valid definition of the Passive House Standard.